Weirdestx/Portfolio/README.md

 # Portfolio

-I am Brody E.E. and this is my portfolio!
+## I am Brody, and this is my repository portfolio!

-I created this during my summer program and I have added my projects that I've created during that time.
+I created this portfolio during my summer program and added projects I made during that time.